 Stavros Kypraios at Faze – Brand Design & Illustration Studio

 I’ve been drawing characters since forever.
-As I was growing up I’d find myself designing CD covers inspired by the music of each CD.
-We didn’t have the internet back then to google the cover of the band and print it to cover my empty verbatim CD cases.
+As I was growing up, I’d find myself designing CD covers inspired by the music of each CD.
+We didn’t have the internet back then to google the band’s cover and print it to cover my empty verbatim CD cases.
 I loved creating little illustrated books and hand binding them but didn’t know that there was a job that does what I loved doing.
-It wasn’t until my first year in college, that I was so lucky to bump across a 2-year course on graphic design taught at a college in my hometown.
+It wasn’t until my first year in college that I was so lucky to bump across a 2-year course on graphic design taught at a college in my hometown.
 That was when I fell in love with design and illustration and never looked back.

-The best part of the creative industry is that we need to connect deeply with people and find out the best creative solution for their or their product’s needs.
-Getting to always meet different people, brands, and products from different areas of the world or industries excites me the most!
+The best part of the creative industry is that we need to connect deeply with people and find the best creative solution for their product’s needs.
+Getting always to meet different people, brands, and products from different areas of the world or industries excites me the most!
 I often say that designers do the best job in the world cause we have to learn all the jobs in the world to really communicate their message the best way.

 Thomke Meyer – Illustrator

-It sounds like a cliché, but as long as I can remember I had a preference for drawing.
+It sounds like a cliché, but I had a preference for drawing for as long as I can remember.
 As a child, I drew all the time in school, and then I went to a free art school, where I later attended life drawing courses and free art courses.
 For me, it was always clear that I wanted to do something with art.
 In the beginning, I wanted to become an art teacher (because I didn’t know about other jobs) then a freelance artist, and when I realized that my interests were more in the illustrative field (and I was rejected three times at art universities), I got the idea to become an illustrator and applied to HAW in Hamburg, where I will soon finish my MA Illustration.